-Our latest industry benchmarking research found that only 52% of third-party risk programs are factoring in operational risk as they assess their third parties[1].
-As third parties, particularly those that are critical to business operations, can be a source of operational risk, there is clearly an opportunity for improvement here in programs.
+Our latest industry benchmarking research found that only 52% of third-party risk programs are factoring in operational risk as they assess their third parties.
+As third parties, particularly those that are critical to business operations, can be a source of risk, there is clearly an opportunity to strengthen operational risk management within these programs.

 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people, and systems or from external events.